 The force of religion to claim political power is the focus of the exhibition and publication Faith and Empire: Art and Politics in Tibetan Buddhism.
 Tibetan Buddhism offered Inner Asian empires a symbolic path to legitimation as well as a literal means to achieving physical power: a ritual technology that we would characterize today as magic.

 The image of a monk meditating in a remote cave is a Western romantic stereotype that limits our understanding of the wide range of Tibetan religious activity.
 In reality, many religious figures have played much more active, engaged roles in history, acting as court chaplains who served their ruler-patron’s needs.
 Monk-rulers also rose to power, conflating the interests of religion and the state.
-For the imperial courts of Asia, one of the great appeals of Esoteric Buddhism was its claim of efficacy in dealing with worldly goals and the military application of its rituals that reflected a zeitgeist of subjugation, coercion, and control””in a word, power.
+For the imperial courts of Asia, one of the great appeals of Esoteric Buddhism was its claim of efficacy in dealing with worldly goals and the military application of its rituals that reflected a zeitgeist of subjugation, coercion, and control—in a word, power.
 Rulers and imperial courts were less interested in meditation or enlightenment and more concerned with what religion could do for the state: protecting the nation; extending the life, wealth, and power of its rulers; curing epidemics; controlling the weather; and pacifying or killing its enemies

 Tibetans embraced the tantric developments of Buddhism in India, such as the recasting of the Buddha as a nexus of spiritual and political authority, which eroded the distinction between secular and sacred power.
 With this merging of sacred and worldly imagery came the elevation of wrathful deities to the status of buddhas.
 These deities and their practices were not just useful in terms of overcoming obstacles to liberation but also in accomplishing more mundane worldly ends.
 The second chapter of the Hevajra Tantra, for instance, includes detailed descriptions of rituals to destroy an enemy army and even their gods.

-Hevajra (detail); China; Ming dynasty, Yongle period, ca. 1417-1423; silk embroidery; 51 3/5 x 32 in.
-(81 x 131 cm); Pritzker Collection; photograph by Hughes Dubois
+Hevajra (detail); China; Ming dynasty, Yongle period, ca. 1417-1423; silk embroidery; 51 3/5 × 32 in.
+(81 × 131 cm); Pritzker Collection; photograph by Hughes Dubois

 As scholar Bryan Cuevas explains in his chapter on magical warfare in the Faith and Empire catalog, tantric ritual was seen as a potent technology to control both the internal and external worlds, with four main goals: pacification, enrichment, subjugation, and destruction.
-Tibetans viewed the legendary eighth-century wizard Padmasambhava“”who is said to have engaged in magical battles with local gods and demons to tame the region””as a source of the most potent forms of such magical power.
+Tibetans viewed the legendary eighth-century wizard Padmasambhava—who is said to have engaged in magical battles with local gods and demons to tame the region—as a source of the most potent forms of such magical power.
 A wide array of images, such as human effigies like this painted version or more abstract ritual dough-offering sculptures (torma), were employed to both ward off danger and subdue or destroy one’s enemies.

-Canopy of a Mahakala Yantra; Tibet; 18th-19th century; pigments on cloth; 24⅜ x 20⅛ in.
-(61.9 x 51.1 cm); Rubin Museum of Art; gift of Shelley and Donald Rubin; C2006.66.509 (HAR 977)
+Canopy of a Mahakala Yantra; Tibet; 18th–19th century; Pigments on cloth; 32 3/4 × 28 1/2 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art, Gift of Shelley and Donald Rubin; C2006.66.509

 Magical warfare, and the charisma of those who mastered it, became an important part of political legitimacy in the Tibetan Buddhist world.
 Lama Zhang is a fascinating study in the political and martial employment of Tantric Buddhism in the twelfth century.
 He engaged in political and military affairs, ruled territory, and enforced secular law.
 He even sent his own students into battle as part of their religious practice.
 In addition to conventional weapons, Lama Zhang employed a ritualized warfare of magic spells, purportedly aided by powerful protector deities such as Shri Devi and Mahakala.

-Lama Zhang (1123-1193); Tibet; 14th century; bronze; 4 1/4 x 3 3/4 x 2 3/4 in.
-(10.8 x 9.5 x 7 cm); Jacques Marchais Museum of Tibetan Art; 85.04.0650; photograph by David De Armas
+Lama Zhang (1123-1193); Tibet; 14th century; bronze; 4 1/4 × 3 3/4 × 2 3/4 in.
+(10.8 × 9.5 × 7 cm); Jacques Marchais Museum of Tibetan Art; 85.04.0650; photograph by David De Armas

 Tibetan Buddhists, known for the efficacy of their ritual magic, also served imperial courts to the east, such as the Tangut kingdom of Xixia (1038–1227).
 One cleric associated with the Tangut imperial line, Tsami Lotsawa, is linked to at least sixteen texts on the wrathful deity Mahakala, including The Instructions of Shri Mahakala: The Usurpation of Government, a short “how-to” work on overthrowing a state and taking power.
 When Chinggis Khan first laid siege to the Tangut capital in 1210, the Tangut’s Tibetan court chaplain summoned Mahakala to the battlefield, at which point the dams the Mongols were using to flood the city burst, drowning Mongol troops and forcing Chinggis to withdraw.
 Tibetan accounts clearly state that when the imperial preceptor made a torma he had a vision of Mahakala on the battlefield, and the Mongols were forced to retreat.
 This account of their unusual military setback through effective religious ritual no doubt caught Mongol attention.